gucino/tsigoloib/README.md

 |<img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="./new_normal/covid_11.png">   |  <img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="./new_normal/covid_6.png"> |
 |<img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="./new_normal/covid_9.png"> |  <img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="./new_normal/covid_8.png">|
 -->
+This collection visualise the Corona virus crisis in picture.
+The object combine the Earth with the virus to represent the situation that humanity got invaded by the virus.
 | | |
 |:-------------------------:|:-------------------------:|
 |<img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="./new_normal/covid_11_activation_2482.png">   |  <img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="./new_normal/covid_6_activation_1883activation_1885.png"> |